 Think of this level as the basic package.
-You need a solution and this planner can sell it to you.
-The planner will capture the necessary information as it applies to your need, conduct an analysis and will conclude with recommending a solution(s).
+You need a solution, and this planner can sell it to you.
+The planner will capture the necessary information as it applies to your need, conduct an analysis, and conclude by recommending a solution(s).
 It doesn’t require much follow up after the transaction is complete.
-The planner will be in touch at a minimum annually to do a review or may be in touch periodically for service related matters.
+The planner will be in touch at a minimum annually to review or be in touch periodically for service-related matters.
 The planner earns a commission on the solution that is sold.

 Comprehensive Financial Planning:

 This level is like the deluxe service at the car wash.
-The planner is going to assist you with an in-depth analysis of some or all of the following areas: Net Worth and Cash Flow, Investment Planning & Allocation, Risk Management, Retirement Planning, Income Tax Planning and Estate Planning.
-At this level you will meet as necessary to help ensure that you understand your financial plan.
+The planner will assist you with an in-depth analysis of some or all of the following areas: Net Worth and Cash Flow, Investment Planning & Allocation, Risk Management, Retirement Planning, Income Tax Planning, and Estate Planning.
+At this level, you will meet as necessary to help ensure that you understand your financial plan.
 At a minimum, you will conduct an annual review of your plan.
 Compensation at this level is two-fold.
-First, there will be an agreed upon fee for the financial planning service.
-Second, a commission and/or fees will be earned by the planner if you decide to purchase any solution(s) to implement your financial plan.
-Some people choose to only have the planner produce their financial plan, pay the fee and opt to implement a solution(s) with another planner.
+First, there will be an agreed-upon fee for the financial planning service.
+Second, the planner’s commission or fees will be earned if you decide to purchase any solution(s) to implement your financial plan.
+Some people choose to have the planner produce their financial plan, pay the fee, and opt to implement a solution(s) with another planner.